a2as-team/Multi-Agent-Knowledge-Graph-Audit-Construction-System/tests/MANUAL_TESTS.md

 1. Initialize agent with:
    - User goal
    - Construction plan (nodes and relationships with unique columns, properties)
-   - Approved files list
+   - **Note:** Files to scan are automatically derived from `source_file` fields in construction plan
 2. Start chat: "Please scan the files for data quality issues"

 **Expected:**
 - Agent acknowledges the construction plan
+- Agent derives files to scan from the construction plan's `source_file` values
-- Agent mentions which files will be scanned
+- Agent mentions which files will be scanned (from construction plan)
 - Agent mentions what types of issues it will look for

 ---